-Against this backdrop, our study aims to address the issue of evaluating the effects of bankruptcy policy reform by analyzing micro data on the firm or plant level.
-First, by employing the firm-level panel data, the study will examine how the post-crisis reforms in the bankruptcy policy affect the productivity dynamics of failing firms.
-In the analysis, we will focus on bankruptcy procedures administered by the courts.
-For example, failing firms faced with bankruptcy that are unsuccessful in securing an out-of-court settlement after exhausting
+Against this backdrop, our study aims at addressing the effects of bankruptcy policy reform by analyzing data at the firm or plant level.
+First, by employing firm-level panel data, the study examines how the postcrisis reforms in the bankruptcy policy affected the productivity dynamics of failing firms.
+The analysis focuses on bankruptcy procedures administered by the courts.
+These in-court settlements are necessary for failing firms faced with bankruptcy that are unsuccessful in securing an out-of-court settlement after exhausting all options.
+Maintaining discipline in in-court bankruptcy procedures would have far-reaching consequences on out-of-court bankruptcy procedures, since the discipline would act as an effective and credible deterrent for failing, but not yet bankrupt, firms.